dimforge/ncollide/docs/geometric_representations.md

 ### Custom support mapping <div class="btn-primary" onclick="window.open('https://raw.githubusercontent.com/sebcrozet/ncollide/master/examples/custom_support_map.rs')"></div>
 In this section we detail an example to define your own support-mapped shape suitable to be wrapped into a `ShapeHandle`.
-Too keep the maths simple, we will define a simple 2-dimensional ellipse centered at the origin with radius $a$ and $b$:
+Too keep the maths simple, we will define a 2-dimensional ellipse centered at the origin with radii $a$ and $b$:

 <center>
 ![crossed cuboids](../img/ellipse.svg)